cisco/ChezScheme/IMPLEMENTATION.md

 or it may be spilled to a frame location and then referenced through an `%sfp`-based `mref` using that type.
-In early passes of the compiler, `mref`s can be nested and have computed pieces (such as calulating the offset), but a later pass will introduce temporaries to flatten `mref`s into just variable/register and immediate-integer components.
+In early passes of the compiler, `mref`s can be nested and have computed pieces (such as calculating the offset), but a later pass will introduce temporaries to flatten `mref`s into just variable/register and immediate-integer components.

-A backend may introduce an unspillable to hold an `mref` value for various reasons: because the relevant instruction suports only one register plus an offset instead of two registers, because the offset is too big, because the offset does not have a required alignment, and so on.
+A backend may introduce an unspillable to hold an `mref` value for various reasons: because the relevant instruction supports only one register plus an offset instead of two registers, because the offset is too big, because the offset does not have a required alignment, and so on.